derailedapp/.github/profile/README.md

 ## Fun Facts

 - Derailed first started development in December of 2021 and initially launched on April 9th of 2022
-- We had over 30 names throughout 2022
 - The person who made [Eludris](https://github.com/eludris) was the same person who inspired me to make Derailed